BioLINCC FAQ

 Is funding required to access BioLINCC materials?

-You may submit a request for biospecimens if you do not have funding currently available, but plan to apply to a funding opportunity.
+You may submit a request for biospecimens if you do not have funding currently available, but plan to apply to an open funding opportunity.
 Once suitable specimens have been identified, the request will be put on hold until the outcome of your funding application has been determined.
 BioLINCC can provide a letter of biospecimen availability for inclusion in grant applications.
 Please note that these letters should not be viewed as endorsements of the proposed research.

 -